Why Would America Sell Saudi Arabia 15,699 Dangerous Missiles? Now We Know.

 Fire one TOW, buy a replacement.
 Every one you shoot means more money for Raytheon.
 Photo: U.S. Army

 Investing can be dangerous, but these stocks are built to weather a downturn

-Did you know that Raytheon pays its shareholders a 2.5% dividend yield?
-Dividend stocks like Raytheon can make you rich.
-While they don't garner the notoriety of highflying growth stocks, they're also less likely to crash and burn.
+Did you know that General Dynamics pays its shareholders a 2.2% dividend yield -- and that Raytheon pays out 2.9%?
+Dividend stocks like these can make you rich.
+While they don't garner the notability of high-flying growth stocks, they're also less likely to crash and burn.
 And over the long term, the compounding effect of their quarterly payouts, as well as their growth, adds up faster than most investors imagine.
 With this in mind, our analysts identified nine rock-solid dividend stocks in this free report.
 To discover the identities of these companies before the rest of the market catches on, you can download this valuable free report by simply clicking here now.

 The article Why Would America Sell Saudi Arabia 15,699 Dangerous Missiles?
 Now We Know. originally appeared on Fool.com.

 Rich Smith has no position in any stocks mentioned.
 The Motley Fool owns shares of General Dynamics and Raytheon.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools don't all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.